siderolabs/sidero/docs/website/content/docs/v0.3/Guides/first-cluster.md

 ## Create the Cluster

 The cluster creation process should be identical to what was detailed in the previous guide.
-Note that, for this example, the same "default" serverclass that we used in the previous guide is used again.
 Using clusterctl, we can create a cluster manifest with:

 ```bash